fdznoriega/Spark-Discord-Bot/readme.md

 then **cowboy Bebop** won't get added.

 ## Setup
 It's easy!
-Run the `!setup` command to get started.
-Then:
+You can run `!setup` on your server to learn more or:
 * Run `!setup w` in your dedicated watchlist channel to create a new watchlist.
 * Run `!setup e` in your dedicated eventlist channel to create a new eventlist.